 Land Rover has revealed that when the all-new replacement for the Freelander hits the market, the SUV will become part of the brand’s Discovery nameplate, according to AutoCar.

-While no longer used in the U.S., the Freelander name has continued to be used in other markets since it first appeared in 1997.
+While no longer used in the United States, the Freelander name has continued to be used in other markets since it first appeared in 1997.
 In the U.S. market, the Freelander and Discovery are currently known as LR2 and LR4.

 The new Discovery line-up will also include two flagship models based on the Range Rover’s PLA all-aluminum architecture, notes AutoCar.
 Powered by a range of new four-cylinder engines, the replacement for the Freelander will include two models — a five-seater and seven-seater.